st003/flashcards/README.md

 python manage.py migrate
 ```

+Next, make a copy of config.template and rename it to config.ini.
+This is your config file.
 You can now start the development server by running:

 ```
 python manage.py runserver